pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/6-improving-animations.md

 	    }
 	}

-###Step 2 - Add an inner class PicassoBackgroundManagerTarget
+### Add an inner class PicassoBackgroundManagerTarget

 The interface <a href="https://square.github.io/picasso/javadoc/com/squareup/picasso/Target.html">Target</a> of the Picasso library acts as a listener for the end of loading and manipulating images which is off the UI thread.
 We need a custom implementation of the <code>Target</code> set the resulting bitmap as a background image.
 Note that is important to have a proper implementation of <a href="http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#hashCode()"><code>hashCode</code></a> and <a href="http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#equals(java.lang.Object)"><code>equals</code></a> for every <code>Target</code> implementation.